Enjoyed for centuries, tea tends to be almost calorie-free, full of flavor, and it is generally among the healthier of drink choices.

 Since the tea is a grain-infusion made with roasted barley, it is not a “true” tea.
 In regard to flavor, it tastes nutty, smoky, and slightly bitter.
 There is very limited research on the potential health effects of the drink.

 3. Black Tea

 Made with the leaves of the Camellia sinensis plant, black tea is a true tea.

-It's also one of the most popular drinks in the world, particularly so in Great Britain and Ireland.
-In fact, Brits drink approximately 165 million cups of black tea every single day.
+It’s also one of the most popular drinks in the world, particularly so in Great Britain and Ireland.
+In fact, Brits are thought to drink approximately 100 million cups of black tea every single day (1).

-Due to the slightly bitter and astringent taste, many people enjoy the drink together with a small amount of milk.
+Due to the slightly bitter and astringent taste, many people enjoy adding a small amount of milk to black tea.

 How Do Black and Green Teas Differ?